xregistry/spec/core/spec.md

   - OPTIONAL
 - `attributes."STRING".default`
-  - This value MUST be used to populate this attribute's value if one was not provided by a client during creation.
+  - This value MUST be used to populate this attribute's value if one was not provided by a client.
 If a default value is defined then the `serverrequired` MUST be set to `true`
   - By default, attributes have no default values
-  - Type: MUST be the same type as the `type` of this attribute
+  - Type: MUST be the same type as the `type` of this attribute and MUST only be used for scalar types
   - OPTIONAL

+- `attributes."STRING".attributes`
+  - This contains the list of attributes defined as part of a nested resource
+  - Type: Object, see `attributes` above
+  - MAY be present when the owning attribute's `type` is `object`, otherwise it MUST NOT be present.
+It MAY be absent or an empty list if there are not defined attributes for the nested `object`
 - `attributes."STRING".item`
   - Defines the nested resources that this attribute references.
-    This attribute MUST only be used when the `type` value is non-scalar
+    This attribute MUST only be used when the owning attribute's `type` value is `map` or `array`
   - Type: Object
-  - REQUIRED when `type` is non-scalar
-- `attributes."STRING".item.attributes`
-  - This contains the list of attributes defined as part of a nested resource
-  - Type: Object, see `attributes` above
-  - REQUIRED when the owning attribute's `type` is `object`, otherwise it MUST NOT be present
+  - REQUIRED when owning attribute's `type` is `map` or `array`
 - `attributes."STRING".item.type`
   - The "TYPE" of this nested resource.
-Note, this attribute MUST be absent if owning attribute's `type` is `object`
   - Type: TYPE
+  - REQUIRED
+- `attributes."STRING".item.attributes`
+  - See `attributes` above
-  - REQUIRED when the owning attribute's `type` is `map` or `array`, otherwise it MUST NOT be present
+  - REQUIRED when `item.type` is `object`
 - `attributes."STRING".item.item`
   - See `attributes."STRING".item` above.
-  - REQUIRED when `item.type` is non-scalar
+  - REQUIRED when `item.type` is `map` or `array`

-- `attributes."STRING".ifvalue`
+- `attributes."STRING".ifvalues`
   - This attribute/map can be used to conditionally include additional attribute definitions based on the runtime value of the current attribute.
-    If the string serialization of the runtime value of this attribute matches the `ifvalue` `"VALUE"` (case sensitive) then the `siblingattributes` MUST be included in the model as siblings to this attribute.
+    If the string serialization of the runtime value of this attribute matches the `ifvalues` `"VALUE"` (case sensitive) then the `siblingattributes` MUST be included in the model as siblings to this attribute.
   - If `enum` is not empty and `strict` is `true` then this map MUST NOT contain any value that is not specified in the `enum` array
-  - All attributes defined for this `ifvalue` MUST be unique within the scope of this `ifvalue` and MUST NOT match a named attributed defined at this level of the entity.
-If mulitple `ifvalue` sections, at the same entity level, are active at the same time then there MUST NOT be duplicate `ifvalue` attributes names between those `ifvalue` sections
+  - All attributes defined for this `ifvalues` MUST be unique within the scope of this `ifvalues` and MUST NOT match a named attributed defined at this level of the entity.
+If mulitple `ifvalues` sections, at the same entity level, are active at the same time then there MUST NOT be duplicate `ifvalues` attributes names between those `ifvalues` sections
-  - `ifvalue` `"VALUE"` MUST NOT be an empty string
+  - `ifvalues` `"VALUE"` MUST NOT be an empty string
-  - `ifvalue` siblingattributes MUST NOT include additional `ifvalue` definitions.
+  - `ifvalues` siblingattributes MUST NOT include additional `ifvalues` definitions.
   - Type: Map where each value of the attribute is the key of the map
   - OPTIONAL